adrelanos/aeternity-wiki/Merkle-Trees.md

-    In this example, lets say Bob wants to send Alice a block of data and he also wants Alice to be able to verify that the data she received has not been corrupted corruptedor tampered with in transit.
+    In this example, lets say Bob wants to send Alice a block of data and he also wants Alice to be able to verify that the data she received has not been corrupted or tampered with in transit.

     What Bob will do is use a cryptographic hash function like sha-2 to create a hash of the block of data before he sends it to Alice.
-In the example below, Bob uses sha-256 to hash the block of data which in this case is a short sentence:
+In Example 1, Bob uses sha-256 to hash the block of data which in this case is a short sentence:

-  **æternity is the blockchain to rule them all!**
+    Example 1.    æternity is the blockchain to rule them all!

-The hash of the above sentence is:
+The hash of the example 1 sentence is:
 `cb7ee542fe6bf21b8b3f18410f3a034a97fc35de43e935674ce97e36e278efad`

     After Bob has created the hash, he sends the original data over the